 1. Lindblad Expeditions

-3. Quark Expeditions
+4. Quark Expeditions

 Best for Scenic Nature Cruises

-4. Celebrity Cruises (Xpedition)
+5. Celebrity Cruises

-Un-Cruise Adventures offers adventure cruises and river cruises that are meant to appeal to people who might not normally cruise.
-The line's eight vessels, holding between 22 and 88 passengers, sail to Alaska, coastal Washington, Hawaii, British Columbia, Mexico's Sea of Cortez and the Pacific Northwest's Columbia and Snake Rivers (the latter is the line's only river destination); itineraries to Costa Rica and Panama, and the Galapagos Islands, begin in 2016.
+UnCruise Adventures offers adventure cruises and river cruises that are meant to appeal to people who might not normally cruise.
+The line's nine vessels, holding between 22 and 90 passengers, sail to Alaska, Costa Rica and Panama, coastal Washington, Hawaii, Galapagos Islands, British Columbia, Mexico's Sea of Cortez and the Pacific Northwest's Columbia and Snake rivers (the line's only river destination).
 The line doesn't do many typical port stops, preferring to pause in inlets and bays that offer maximum exposure to nature and wildlife.

-6. International Expeditions
+7. International Expeditions

-Ship atmosphere is informal, and trips are more focused on excursions and lectures led by the naturalist guides and expedition leaders than on many shipboard diversions (though you can expect onboard comforts like air-conditioning and well-prepared, locally inspired fare).
+Ship atmosphere is informal, and trips are more focused on excursions and lectures led by naturalist guides and expedition leaders than on many shipboard diversions (though you can expect onboard comforts like air-conditioning and well-prepared, locally inspired fare).
 Partake in active excursions like kayaking and piranha fishing in the Amazon, or snorkeling, swimming and hiking in the Galapagos.

-Best Ships with Sails
+Best for Ships with Sails

-7. Star Clippers
+8. Star Clippers

 For the tall-ship enthusiast, there's nothing quite like sailing under a starry or sunny sky, powered by the bluster of ocean winds.
 If you want to float along with the wind while exploring less-traveled ports in the Caribbean and Mediterranean, Star Clippers is tough to beat.
 The fleet's three vessels -- flagship 227-passenger Royal Clipper and 170-passenger twins Star Clipper and Star Flyer -- are some of the fastest clipper ships ever built.
-Feel the sails catch the breeze, help with the raising and trimming or morph into a spider and climb high in the rigging.
+Feel the sails catch the breeze, help with the raising and trimming, or morph into a spider and climb high in the rigging.